dwhiffing/fury/content/nato/no/air/body.md

 **Sea King**

-Operated for the Coast Guard the Mk43B Sea Kings are primarily for SAR and air ambulance missions but can also be use for maritime patrol and utility tasks.
-No. 330 ‘Viking’ Sqn operates these 12 aircraft and are dispersed in groups of two or three throughout Norway as required by the Coast Guard.
+Operated for the Coast Guard the Mk43B Sea Kings are primarily for SAR and air ambulance missions but can also be used for maritime patrol and utility tasks.
+No. 330 ‘Viking’ Sqn operates 12 aircraft and are dispersed in groups of two or three throughout Norway as required by the Coast Guard.